Randomizing hypergraphs preserving degree correlation and local clustering: Reference models for hypergraphs --- hyper -series

 \section{Reference models for hypergraphs --- hyper $dK$-series}

 In this section, we propose a family of reference models for hypergraphs that preserve local properties of nodes and hyperedges in the given hypergraph to different extents.
 We extend a class of reference models for dyadic networks called the $dK$-series \cite{mahadevan, gjoka_2_5_k, orsini} to the case of hypergraphs.
+The $dK$-series preserves some local properties of nodes (i.e., degree distribution, joint degree distribution, or degree-dependent clustering coefficient) of a given dyadic network.

 The proposed model, which we refer to as hyper $dK$-series, produces a bipartite graph that preserves the joint degree distributions of the node in the subgraphs of size $d_v \in \{0, 1, 2, 2.5\}$ or less and the size distributions of the hyperedge in the subgraphs of size $d_e \in \{0, 1\}$ or less in the given bipartite graph $G$.
 We list the quantity corresponding to each $d_v$ and $d_e$ value in Table \ref{table:1}.
 By definition, the hyper $dK$-series with $d_v = 0$ preserves the numbers of edges in $G$, or equivalently, the average degree of the node.
 The hyper $dK$-series with $d_v = 1$ preserves the degree of each node.
 With $d_e = 0$ and $d_e = 1$, the hyper $dK$-series similarly preserves the average size of hyperedges and the size of each hyperedge, respectively.
 With $d_v = 2$, it preserves the degree of each node and aims to preserve the pairwise joint degree distribution of the node.
 With $d_v = 2.5$, it intends to preserve the joint degree distributions of nodes in the subgraphs of size between $d_v = 2$ and $d_v = 3$.
 By definition, this means that the hyper $dK$-series preserves the degree of each node, approximately preserves the pairwise joint degree distribution of the node, and approximately preserves the degree-dependent redundancy coefficient of the node.
 Like the $dK$-series for dyadic networks \cite{mahadevan, gjoka_2_5_k, orsini}, the hyper $dK$-series have an inclusiveness property.
 In other words, the hyper $dK$-series with given values of $d_v$ and $d_e$ preserve quantities that any hyper $dK$-series with $(d_v', d_e')$, where $d'_v \le d_v$ and $d'_e \le d_e$, preserve.